Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models

 In the first part of our simulation study, we determine the conditions under which the space-time drift model (STDM) performs well for estimating motion winds.
-For this purpose, we repeatedly simulate data sets within one particular target window (as opposed to scanning across a spatial domain).
-We also implement a version of the DMW algorithm and compare its performance with the STDM.
+For this purpose, we repeatedly simulate data sets within one particular target window (as opposed to scanning across a spatial domain) from a Gaussian process with exponential covariance (that is, $M_{\nu}$ with $\nu = 1/2$ and $a_{12} = 0$).
+We also implement a version of the DMW Algorithm and compare its performance with the STDM.
 To compare the two methods, accuracy for simulated data set $i$ is measured by Vector Difference \citep{daniels2010goes} between the true ($\bm{u}_0$) and estimated ($\widehat{\bm{u}}_i$) wind vectors